-The clerkship consists of 4 weeks in the inpatient setting (general pediatrics, subspecialty, urgent care, observation unit, and in the normal newborn nursery) and 2 weeks in the outpatient setting (location in Chicagoland area).
+The clerkship consists of time in the inpatient setting (general pediatrics, subspecialty, and in the normal newborn nursery) and 2 weeks in the outpatient setting (location in Chicagoland area).
 Generally, inpatient days are longer than outpatient.
-Urgent Care and Observation Unit shifts are often in the evenings.
+Urgent Care and Observation Unit shifts may be assigned and are often in the evenings.

 What is pre-rounding?
 Rounding?
 Note writing expectations for this particular clerkship?

 Pre-rounding is the expectation that you will review the overnight data (lab values, vital signs, imaging/studies, ins-outs, and notes from consultants) and visit your patients to perform a physical exam when you arrive at the hospital.
 Pre-rounding is essential to planning your patient’s day and reviewing your ideas with the senior resident prior to attending rounds.